🇧🇪

 Common

-Gelatine is used as a stabiliser in some Belgian chocolate ganache fillings — present in dark chocolate pralines that appear otherwise plant-based.
-Belgian artisan pralines and bonbons sometimes require gelatine to hold the texture of soft ganache centres; the outer shell may be dark and dairy-free while the interior is not.
-International visitors frequently assume high-quality dark chocolate is automatically safe.
+Gelatine is used as a stabiliser in some Belgian chocolate ganache fillings, present in dark chocolate pralines that appear otherwise plant-based.
+Artisan pralines and bonbons sometimes require gelatine to hold the texture of soft ganache centres; the outer shell may be dark and dairy-free while the interior is not.
+Visitors frequently assume high-quality dark chocolate is automatically safe.
 Always confirm with the chocolatier or check the ingredient card displayed beside the tray.

 Full Western Europe hidden ingredient guide →